 By comparison, CalcuQuote has over 50 different linked tables and thousands of columns with millions of rows for even our smallest customers.
 However, the database can perform lookups, calculations and compile graphs much faster and with greater consistency than a formula driven spreadsheet.
 From a user's perspective they just see well organized data at their finger as and when they need it.

 What has been your experience in the past?

 Empirical evidence is not always an accurate predictor of the future, but in contract manufacturing, it can shed a lot of light on what to expect.
-Customers with straight forward, simple builds that are well documented can be given a lower markup rate compared to customers that have legacy products with hard to find parts or are at a product development phase where there is high rate of Engineering Change Orders (ECO).
+Customers with straightforward, simple builds that are well documented can be given a lower markup rate compared to customers that have legacy products with hard to find parts or are at a product development phase where there is a high rate of Engineering Change Orders (ECO).

 Who is your competition?

 All EMS companies are not made equal.
 If you are able to distinguish yourself from the competition by offering superior quality, service or capabilities, then you're in a unique position to charge a premium for your services.
 This is also true if you have certifications, technology or processes that the customer requires.
 For example, a defense industry customer that requires a local EMS company with AS9100 certification may expect to pay a premium for their products.
 Whereas a very simple PCB that anyone in your region could assemble may not allow you to be competitive with the same high margins.

 CalcuQuote allows you to start with an accurate estimation of your costs presented in cost buckets on a single screen.
 Then, you can separately markup the material and labor costs for each combination of quantity and turn time.

 To account for risks, CalcuQuote has a configurable risk management module where users can define criteria for assessing risk.
 CalcuQuote will even give you a reminder before publishing the quote if the risk assessment has not been performed yet or you have unresolved risk items.